YitingQu/yitingqu.github.io/_pages/about.md

 What's New
 ======
+- [2024.02] Our paper titled "Prompt Stealing Attacks Against Text-to-Image Generation Models” got accepted in [USENIX 2024](https://www.usenix.org/conference/usenixsecurity24).
+See you in Philadelphia!
 - [2024.01] One paper titled “FAKEPCD: Fake Point Cloud Detection via Source Attribution” got accepted in [ACM ASIACCS 2024](https://asiaccs2024.sutd.edu.sg/).
 See you in Singapore!
 - [2023.05] One paper titled “Unsafe Diffusion: On the Generation of Unsafe Images and Hateful Memes From Text-To-Image Models” got accepted in [ACM CCS 2023](https://www.sigsac.org/ccs/CCS2023/)!
 See you in Copenhagen!
 - [2023.01] Our paper titled “Prompt Stealing Attacks Against Text-to-Image Generation Models” is online.
 This is the first study on prompt stealing attacks.
 You can read it [here](https://arxiv.org/abs/2302.09923)!